How to Stick to Your New Year Fitness Resolutions in 2023

 Start Preparing & Setting Yourself Up for Success

-The most important thing about setting a new goal, commitment, or in this case, new year fitness resolutions, is to take the necessary steps to prepare yourself.
+The most important thing about setting a new goal, commitment, or in this case, New Year fitness resolution, is to take the necessary steps to prepare yourself.
 Prepare for roadblocks and set yourself up for success as much as possible before you start.
 As the old saying goes, “If you fail to plan, you plan to fail by design.”
-If you’re serious about sticking to your goals, don’t neglect the planning and preparation that’s vital to your success.
+If you’re serious about sticking to your goals, don’t neglect the planning and preparation that are vital to your success.

 Now, go get ready!
 Happy goal-setting and planning!
 And, Happy New Year from the strongest name in fitness, your friends at York Barbell!

 For more information on weight lifting, home gym equipment, and fitness, check out our other blogs!